centau/ecr/docs/tuts/crashcourse.md

 Each call to `ecr.component()` will return a new component identifier.

-Much like composition in OOP, entities can be given components with each entity having its own value for that component.
+Entity components behave similarly to a Luau table.
+Any amount of components can be added, changed and removed dynamically.

-Components can be freely added, changed and removed from entities on the fly.
+Likewise, setting a component value to `nil` will remove the component from the entity.

 ## The Registry